 of “low hanging fruit” — two customer success buzzwords that quickly translate

 to positive experiences.

 SaaS companies can measure efficiency by connecting some simple metrics to common workflows.
 For example, the completion rate of onboarding or new feature activation can shed light on a product’s efficiency.
 Your product may provide excellent results, but if the interface is so frustrating that users drop off, then redesign or improved user education may be in order.

-Creating a great user experience requires communication with prospective and current customers.
+Creating a great user experience with the help of an in-house ux team or a ui ux design agency, requires communication with prospective and current customers.
 Be willing to make changes when customer success dictates a different approach.
 Build a company culture that embraces change, while being sure not to alter the features that your customers love.

 To maximize use, get frequent feedback on features.
 Customer feedback can also provide benefits for a SaaS company beyond improving user experience.
 Knowing your customers’ level of satisfaction with your product can help you anticipate renewals.
 Customers have more choices today.
 If they do not like your product, they do not have to waste their time explaining their reasons why.
 They will move on, and if you are not engaging with customers to determine their level of satisfaction, you will not know the reason for churn.
 Customer satisfaction is a clear indicator of product success and should be an ongoing goal not only to keep clients satisfied but to hone in on what that means to your customers.

 only continue to use a product, but they also become product evangelists.
 They

 sing your praises to others.
 Referrals are the ultimate sign of product

 success.
 If your product is not enjoyable to use, takes too long to provide